 Getting this far was the easy part.
 Figuring out how to power the heaters is the next challenge.
 It was quickly learned that using the batteries themselves was a net negative.
 Heaters use too much power.
 The batteries don’t get fully charged before the sun goes down.
 An external set of batteries was tried but that just shifted the problem.
 After a few days the external batteries don’t have enough charge to run the heaters.
 Another failure was the use of timers to only turn on the heaters right before the sun came up.
 A new idea was needed.
 Time for …

 While the batteries are too cold to charge and the heaters are running, the solar cells are sitting idle wasting generated power.
+Why not use that solar power to run the heaters?
 Duh.
-Why not use the solar power to run the heaters?
 This idea was tried and has been working successfully for several cold winter months.
 Power was tapped where the solar panels go into the solar controllers.
 The tap is the small red and black wires in the picture below.